The security of your documents and data is at the core of everything we do.

 In addition to our compliance audits, FileInvite engages independent 3rd party entities to conduct application-level and infrastructure-level penetration tests at least 6 monthly, and on major code releases.
-Testing is done through a mixture of grey box methodology and with source code analysis, in conjunction with both automated and manual detection tools.
+Testing is done through a mixture of grey box methodology and source code analysis, in conjunction with both automated and manual detection tools.

 Results of these tests are shared with senior management and are triaged, prioritized, and remediated in a timely manner.
-Customers may receive assurance statements of these activities containing high level detail by requesting them from their account executive.
+Customers may receive assurance statements of these activities containing high-level detail by requesting them from their account executive.

 Our production application and underlying infrastructure components are monitored 24/7 by dedicated monitoring systems.
-Any critical alerts generated by these systems are sent to our technical team for quick resolution.
+Any critical alerts generated by these systems are sent to our technical team for a quick resolution.
 We target 99.9% online accessibility for customers on our enterprise cloud plans.
 All our systems are mirrored on duplicate servers for failsafe and maintenance purposes.

 All information submitted to FileInvite is deemed as private and treated as such with the same measures and standards of security whether it was public or non-public.
-We have security measures at both software and operational level meaning that processes and policies are in place both electronically within the platform, and at operational staff level with regards to the handling of customer information.
+We have security measures at both software and operational level meaning that processes and policies are in place both electronically within the platform, and at the operational staff level with regards to the handling of customer information.

 FileInvite is governed by the principles of the New Zealand Privacy Act 1993.

 Personal information, data, and files uploaded to FileInvite using our services remain the property of the original owner.
 FileInvite will not use this data for our own purposes.